Conversion Optimization

 Three seconds on a Shein apparel product page and a compelling email sign up popup with multiple relevant discounts, presents itself.

-- The “large image” option to view what’s in the swatches in a more elaborate way—this exponentially improves UX
+The “large image” option—on the right to view the swatches in a more elaborate way

-- The “view outfits” text nudge at the bottom of the main image when clicked actually reveals more product recommendations within a popup box—this continues to keep the main product in the background for reference
+The “view outfits” text nudge—at the bottom of the main image when clicked actually reveals more product recommendations while keeping the main product in the background for reference

-- Reviews bucketed under relevant search phrases a shopper would use: “good quality,” “great service” and “gorgeous” are some examples
+Reviews bucketed under relevant search phrases—that a shopper would actually use: “good quality,” “great service” and “gorgeous”

 16. Torrid